tokio-rs/website/content/blog/2025-09-26-announcing-tokio-conf-cfp.md

 especially interested in talks about:

 <ins>Production Lessons:</ins><br/>
-What actually happened when you shipped Tokio code to production - the outages, the tough debugging sessions, the scaling surprises.
+What actually happened when you shipped async code to production - the outages, the tough debugging sessions, the scaling surprises.
 What tools do you wish you'd known about, and what would you do differently next time?